rggrim/CSC2510/2510NOTES.md

 When working with different branches, you can create a merge commit back into the main branch.
 This saves the merge to your local repo.

+**SHELLSCRIPT .sh** starts with a shebang! #! /bin/bash ./filename              - runs filename echo "phrase"           - prints phrase when file is run

+ELASTICITY -- the ability to expand or decrease resources as needed.
+Key feature of the cloud, only pay for the
+              performance level you need at that time.

 **BASH COMMANDS**
 pwd                 - Print Working Directory, shows you where you currently are